fiveohhh/xodocs/source/exosite_introduction.rst

         One Platform.

     Scripts
-        A lua script that processes data on the Exosite One Platform
+        A lua script that processes data on the Exosite One Platform.

     White Label Account
-        An Exosite account that has a url that is personalized to your domain (e.g mycompany.exosite.com)
+        An Exosite account that has a url that is personalized to your domain (e.g mycompany.exosite.com).
+Full custom domain names can also be created (e.g. mycompany.com)	.

 .. _what-is-one-platform:

 What is One Platform?
 ---------------------
 One Platform is the backend Exosite product that stores and processes all of